michaelnguyen26/UCI-MSWE/SWE 262P (Programming Styles)/README.md

 ### Goal:

-The goal of every assignment is to counte the frequency of the top 25 words in the Pride and Prejudice text provided using different programming styles.
+The goal of every assignment is to count the frequency of the top 25 words in the Pride and Prejudice text provided using different programming styles.